5 reasons why green chilies should be in your diet

 Vitamin C is an important nutrient that helps in maintaining many bodily functions.
 Although citrus fruits are said to be the best sources of this vitamin, surprisingly green chilies are equally good.
 Due to the abundant amount of vitamin C in green chilies, their intake can keep your skin radiant.
 Also, since vitamin C is an antioxidant, eating green chilies strengthens the immune system.

 Consumption of green chillies prevents heart problems like atherosclerosis

-Green chillies can also help with better absorption of iron.
-As mentioned above, these chillies contain vitamin C, which plays a crucial role in the process of absorbing iron content from your diet.
+Green chilies are a natural source of iron.
+Hence, if you have iron deficiency and are looking to increase your hemoglobin levels, start adding chilies to your meals.
+Green chilies can also help with better absorption of iron.
+As mentioned, these chilies contain vitamin C, which plays a crucial role in the process of absorbing iron content from your diet.

 Capsaicin in green chillies helps with common cold